motiko/f1/README.md

 # F1

-Fetching Formula 1 rece resutls from Ergast API.
+Fetching Formula 1 race resutls from Ergast API.
 Fetching race images from wikipedia API.
 Displaying each year winners and results.